Manta-Epitech-Academy/p5js_dj/appendix/javascript_basics.md

     console.log("Not set yet");
 }

-// Truthy and falsy values:
+// Some values count as false, others count as true:
-// Falsy: false, 0, "", null, undefined, NaN
+// False values: false, 0, "", null, undefined, NaN
-// Everything else is truthy
+// Everything else counts as true

 if (0) {
-    // This won't execute (0 is falsy)
+    // This won't run (0 counts as false)
 }

 if (1) {
-    // This will execute (1 is truthy)
+    // This will run (1 counts as true)
 }

 ///////////////////////////////////